jpkanter/Spcht/README/SpchtDescriptorDetails.md

 }
 ```

-This does, as described above, match all input values with a described mapping-key by **Regex** and some unknown additional keys, it will not respect case-sensitivity (which makes no sense cause we match via **Regex**), if nothing can be matched the final value will be `[..]aut.html`.
+This does, as described above, match all input values with a described mapping-key by **Regex** and some unknown, additional keys, it will not respect case-sensitivity (which makes no sense cause we match via **Regex**), if nothing can be matched the final value will be `[..]aut.html`.
 If the input is a list of values and at least one is matched there will be as many values as matches.

 ​	**Attention**: The shown **Regex** is dangerous cause it uses multiple wild cards, a field value like `author_drt_adress` would match for both visible mapping-keys, the order of the keys should be as written but is not guaranteed in anyway, there is a possibility that  the end result here might be `[..]drt.html`